 Art History, Biochemistry, Biology, Biophysics, Business, Botany, Chemistry, Communications, Computer Science, Creative Writing, Earth Science (Geology), Ecology and Environmental Sciences, Economics, Engineering (Computer & Electronic), English, Film Studies, French, German, History, International Relations, Mathematics, Microbiology, Music, Philosophy, Political Science, Psychology, Sociology, Spanish, Theater, and Social Work.

 Minimum overall GPA 3.0

-For specific dates of arrivals, orientations and holidays, visit the Academic Calendar.
+For more, visit the Academic Calendar.

 - Branding, Advertising, and Digital Marketing

 - Creative Writing